 As a result, Tablo’s Dual Lite is still the simplest over-the-air DVR, and Plex is still the best option for power users.
 But for a certain breed of cord-cutter—perhaps those who’ve invested in Apple TV and value native broadcast quality video above all else—Channels just might be worth paying for.

 This review was updated in its entirety on September 14, 2018, although the reviewer's bottom-line score did not change.

 Channels could be the best DVR for Apple TV owners, but it needs a few more features to get there.

-- Pristine video quality and speedy channel load times
+- Pristine video quality on Apple TV and Android TV

 - No easy way to resolve recording conflicts